swape/js-book/docs/chapter1/concatenating.md

 This is outputting 17.
 JavaScript have converted `a` to a string and this is same if it was `'1' + '7'`.

-This is really bad.
+This is awful.
 This is where a lot of programmers use endless ours trying to figure out what and where the issue is.

 But don't worry we have solution for that.